Song-Kol Lake Pastures

 • Skills

-walk, trot, gallop
+walk, trot, canter

 What is included in this tour?Items that are included in the cost of tour price.

-• Full alimentation (except alcohol)
+• Full board

-• Transfer from and to the Bishkek airport (on the first and the last day of the trek)
+• Transfer from and to the Bishkek airport (on the first and the last days of the trek)

-• A horse with a full tack
+• Horse with full tack and equipment

-• A tourist insurance covering high-risk sports
+• Tourist insurance covering high-risk sports

 What is not included in this tour?Items that are not included in the cost of tour price.